 Other common health issues

 Epilepsy is another health problem common in poodles.
 All types of poodles are at risk.
-A poodle with epilepsy will signs of seizures such as drooling, unusual movements, limb rigidity, and collapse.
+A poodle with epilepsy will show signs of seizures such as drooling, unusual movements, limb rigidity, and collapse.
 Sometimes the cause is a brain tumor which may require surgical treatment.
 In most cases, the cause is unknown or idiopathic.
-There has been considerable medical study of the condition in poodles.
+There has been considerable medical studies of the condition in poodles.
 Researchers at Florida State University and the University of Missouri have pooled their information to further the investigation of the genetic causes of epilepsy in thirty breeds of dogs including poodles (all types,) The research into the genetic mechanism of the condition seems to point to a recessive gene, but there may be more than one gene involved and more research needs to be done.
 One study of over a half million dogs and thirty-five breeds ranked the incidence rate of standard poodles at 20%, being the 12th highest in the 35 breeds studied.

 Poodles are affected by progressive retinal atrophy or PRA.
 In this condition, the rods and cones in the retina of the eye deteriorate.
 The ultimate result is blindness.
 Initial symptoms will be trouble seeing at night.
 One form of PRA can be detected by genetic testing.
 Dogs can be detected both as affected and carrier of the disease.
 Toys and miniature poodles will typically start to show signs of PRA around three years of age.
 There is no treatment available.